Johnson County, KS · Probate Cost

 • Filing fees and court costs in Johnson County follow Kansas's reasonable compensation standard.

-• Contact the Johnson County Probate Court in Olathe for the current fee schedule applicable to probate filings.
+• Contact the Johnson County Probate Court in Olathe for the current fee schedule.

 Peaceful scene representing closure and resolution in Johnson County, Kansas